transamsd455p-bit/cybersecurity-portfolio/writeups/siem-investigation.md

 ### Threat Context
 Cryptominers are commonly:
-- Delivered via phishing emails or malicious downloads
+- Delivered via phishing or malicious downloads
-- Executed from temporary directories
+- Executed from temporary or user-controlled directories
-- Designed to evade detection while consuming system resources
+- Designed to persist while consuming system resources

 ---